jimi79/flood/README.md

 there is a program, called avg, that can show the average, and multiply by the end number of matrices to solve, to give an idea. usage : avg answers 10000

 "i=123 ; cat challenge/out/answer$i challenge/in/flood$i | bin/flood_print bx=9 by=9" to display the solution for board 123

+note : compared to old version that is monothread (and maybe buggy), multithread is faster only when using more than 3 cpus (tested on sycorax)